Local Development

 Debug Cloud Functions

-After creating and developing your application using Parse Cloud Code functions, there is always room for improvement regarding testing and debugging on the app.
-In this guide, you will learn how to integrate your code editor to Node.js to debug your function execution using a local Parse Server instance emulating a live Back4App environment.
+After creating and developing your application using Parse Cloud Code functions, there’s always room for improvement when it comes to testing and debugging.
+This guide will show you how to integrate your code editor with Node.js to debug your functions using a local Parse Server instance, simulating the Back4app environment.

 Goal

-Debug locally your Parse Cloud Function code in your favorite code editor.
+Enable you to debug your Parse Cloud Code locally in your preferred code editor.

-If you are already hosting your application on Back4App or did the cloud code setup via Dashboard, your project (or cloud code functions) should have the following structure:
+If you are already hosting your application on Back4app or have set up Cloud Code via the dashboard, your project should follow this structure:

-• a cloud directory containing the main.js file in which your cloud functions are declared.
+• cloud Directory: Contains the main.js file where your Cloud Code functions are defined.

 parse-server --appId YOUR_APP_ID --clientKey YOUR_CLIENT_KEY --masterKey YOUR_MASTER_KEY --databaseURI mongodb://localhost/test --cloud ./cloud/main.js --verbose